bnnm/wwiser-utils/doc/NAMES.md

 ## TL;DR
 Quick guide to (possibly) get extra names:
 - put all files that may contain names inside in some dir, the more the merrier
-  - binary files with names are ok too (make sure they are decompressed first, like for Unreal Engine use gildor's package decompressor/extractor/etc)
+  - binary files with names are ok too
+  - make sure they are decompressed first (like for Unreal Engine use gildor's package decompressor/extractor/etc)
   - binary that *don't* have names are ok too, but the more files the more noise/bad names you may get, try to trim down when possible
-  - also add the .exe too (may work better if decompressed + strings are extracted with IDA PRO though)
+  - also add the executable (.exe/so/main/xex/eboot/etc) too
+  - some executables like main/xex/eboot/exe should be decompressed first (ask in hcs64/discord, or just won't worry)
-- zip all files into a single fule with the "no compression option"
+- zip all files into a single file with the "no compression option"
   - this makes a single, huge file like `files.zip`
+  - this file MUST NOT BE COMPRESSED (not an actual zip, but a package; you could use `.tar` or others)
-- use strings2.exe to get a text file with names from `files.zip`
+- use `strings2.exe` to get a text file with names from `files.zip`
   - get strings2.exe: http://split-code.com/files/strings2_x64_v1-2.zip
   - unzip on same dir as `files.zip`
   - call on Windows CLI: `strings2.exe "files.zip" > wwnames.txt`
   - or create a file like `files.bat`, copy the line above + save, double click
   - if zipped files are too big try splitting by max size, repeat steps below, and fuse all `wwnames.txt` created to a final one
 - this generates a `wwnames.txt` file with "possible" (not necessarily used) names
+  - you don't need to change `strings2` default parameters (gets you more names = good)
+  - many "names" will be garbage-looking strings, that is ok and will be ignored by *wwiser*
-  - some "names" will be long lines or contain crap like `  "bgm"="name"  `,  that is fine and will be cleaned up automatically (reads `bgm` and `name`)
+  - some "names" will be long lines or contain crap like `  "bgm"="name"  `, that is ok too and will be cleaned up automatically (reads `bgm` and `name`)
 - now put that file with all `.bnk`, wwiser can use it to get all possible names (may take a while to load if wwnames is big)
+  - load all to ensure getting most names (could limit to only music or sfx, but might as well do everything at once while we are at it)
 - **HOWEVER** some names may be garbage, preferably do this:
   - put `wwiser.pyz`, `wwnames.db3` and `wwnames.txt` together with *all* banks (even voice/sfx)
   - open windows CLI and call wwiser like this: `wwiser.pyz *.bnk -sl`